Latif Abubakar

 Latif Abubakar is a Ghanaian playwright and the chief executive director of Globe Production.
 He founded the organization the Globe Production in 2009 and has worked with notable actors including Ekow Smith-Asante, Adjetey Anang, Clemento Suarez, Ofori Bismarck, Pearl Darkey, Paul Quarcoo and Alexandra Bailey.

 Career

-He was the first playwright in Ghana to live stream his play Thank God For Idiots virtually on YouTube amid band on public gathering during the COVID-19 period.
+He was the first playwright in Ghana to live stream his play Thank God For Idiots virtually on YouTube amid ban on public gathering during the COVID-19 period.